sepamostafa/MyFirstRepo/README.md

 ## This is a heading
 This is a text

-* This is bullet point 1
-* This is bullet point 2
-* This is bullet point 3

 * This is bullet point 4
 * This is bullet point 5